top of page

 You see how heavy the pressure was only after it lifts.

 People stay in bad environments for many reasons.
 Comfort.
 Familiarity.
 Fear of conflict.
 Fear of disappointing others.
 Fear of being alone.
-And sometimes, people stay because they do not realize how unhealthy things truly were until they finally step away.

 Most importantly, leaving a bad environment teaches you something powerful.